Final Fantasy XV downloadable content: Development

 On the launch date of Final Fantasy XV, A Day One DLC patch was released called the "Crown Update": in addition to gameplay updates such as galleries and the ability to summon monsters to fight, CGI scenes from Kingsglaive and the "Omen" trailer were added, and social media functionality was incorporated to allow photos taken in-game to be uploaded on Facebook and Twitter.
 The content was the result of added development following the completion of the game.
 Following the game's release, Square Enix received feedback on aspects relating to its story content and a sequence during Chapter 13 of the main story, where the gameplay style and difficulty shifted drastically.
 To this end, Square Enix announced free DLC updates that would tweak the gameplay of Chapter 13 and add further story-based cutscenes to expand upon character motivations left unexplained in the base game.
-The planned DLC included two in-game item packs and three story episodes which feature Noctis' companions as playable characters, and was termed an "Online Expansion Pack".
+The planned DLC included two in-game item packs and three story episodes that feature Noctis' companions as playable characters, and was termed an "Online Expansion Pack".
 The contents of the Online Expansion Pack is offered alongside a co-op mode for up to four players titled Comrades as season pass content.
-The amendments to Chapter 13 and other late-game portions of Final Fantasy XV were released on March 28, 2017.
-On March 6, 2018, an expanded version of Final Fantasy XV was released for PlayStation 4 and Xbox One as Royal Edition, and for Microsoft Windows as Windows Edition, which contains all post-launch content published to that point in addition to further story and gameplay additions.
+The amendments to Chapter 13 and other late-game portions were released on March 28, 2017.
+In March 2018, an expanded version of the game was released for PlayStation 4 and Xbox One as Royal Edition, and for Microsoft Windows as Windows Edition, which contains all post-launch content published to that point in addition to further story and gameplay additions.
 Players who own copies of Final Fantasy XV had the option to purchase the "Royal Update" to access the additional content, which included new narrative content, free-roam sea traversal, an expanded endgame dungeon, and the "Armiger Unleashed" ability.